 Grouting is also a good alternative to a conventional piling method used in underpinning work.
 Compared to inserting high strength steel beams, grouting is more cost effective.
 For an underpinning work done in a shopping mall, we saved our client over one million dollars by strengthening the existing structure rather than building new ones.

-EARTH RETENTION STRUCTURE SYSTEM
+EARTH RETAINING STRUCTURE SYSTEM

-Earth retention structure system (ERSS) is a mean of providing structural support to construction site in the early phase of construction, e.g. excavation stage.
+Earth retaining structure system (ERSS) is a mean of providing structural support to construction site in the early phase of construction, e.g. excavation stage.
 There are a multitude of methods for supporting the ERSS; soil nailing and ground anchor are known as the most commonly used ones.
-Despite their primary function that is to provide structural support, they are suited for different situations.
+Despite their primary function that is to provide structural support, they are also suited for different situations.

 In Geotechnical Engineering, no single technique is restricted to only one aspect of ground improvement.
 Taking soil nailing as a prime example, it reinforces soils slopes and excavation to enhance bearing capacity and stability.
 There are several other techniques that offer different uses and applications, depending on the nature of the situation.